passabilities/crypto-exchange/README.md

 Return or create a new address to which funds can be deposited.

-***Note:*** Due to how Coinbase and GDAX are intertwined, you must pass aditional authentication in order to interact with outside resources.
+***Note:*** Due to how Coinbase and GDAX are intertwined, you can only fetch addresses associated with Coinbase's API when working with GDAX.

 ```javascript
   address(sym[, opts]) {